www.prismmodelchecker.org

 N: MAX: Time (s):

-• Property B of [DJJL01]: "The maximum probability that eventually the sender reports a certain successful transmission but the receiver did not get the complete file."
+• Property B of [DJJL01]: "The probability the sender reports a certain successful transmission but the receiver did not get the complete file."

 Model checking times: As in none of the reachable states the sender reports a certain unsuccessful transmission while the receiver got the complete file, the probability of satisfying this property is 0 and model checking reduces to an invariance check.